Pizza & Pedagogy

 Join your Teaching Academy Fellows for pizza and the opportunity to discuss teaching topics with guest faculty!
 Intended for those with little or no formal pedagogical training, these workshops are designed to prepare instructors to teach effectively at the university level.
 Open to all graduate students and post-doctoral fellows.

 When: dates/times below

-Registration: PhD and Post-doctoral Fellows at Johns Hopkins University can register by clicking the links below; Registration required to receive access to webinar.
+Registration: Graduate and doctoral students and Post-doctoral Fellows at Johns Hopkins University can register by clicking the links below; Registration required to receive access.